-How Do I Know If My Partner Is Addicted to Substances?
+How Do I Know If My Partner Is Addicted to Drugs or Alcohol?

 - Poor work performance – Someone who is addicted makes work less of a priority.
 They will be late, receive poor performance reviews, and generally show a lack of interest in their responsibilities.